Main Sourdough Starter Feeding (Daily or Bi-Weekly)

 When feeding your starter every day, you will always be left with discard and unfortunately it will most likely end up in your trash as we are not able to repurpose it most of the time.

 To reduce waste, I recommend reducing your starter to a very small amount and storing it in your refrigerator.

 Since fermentation slows during colder temperatures, you will only have to feed your starter every 3-5 days.

 I only feed my starter when I want to make bread the next day.

 How To Maintain A Smaller Starter

-Take the starter out of the refrigerator and allow it to come up to room temperature until it is bubbly and double in size.
+If you are feeding bi-weekly, you have to store the starter in the refrigerator to slow fermentation drastically.
+Before I feeding, remove the starter from the refrigerator and allow it to come up to room temperature until it is bubbly and double in size.
 This takes about 4-6 hours.